uri0l/bioinformatics-dna-sequence-analysis/README.md

 - **Improved Variant Calling**: Integrate with existing bioinformatics tools like GATK (Genome Analysis Toolkit) for more advanced variant detection.
 - **Optimization**: Refactor code for faster processing of large genomic datasets using parallel computing techniques.
-- **Web Interface**: Develop a web-based interface for real-time sequence analysis using Flask or Django, allowing users to upload sequences and view results interactively.

-### Conclusion

-This project demonstrates key bioinformatics skills, such as DNA sequence manipulation, genetic code translation, sequence alignment, variant calling, and phylogenetic tree construction.
-The methods implemented are foundational in bioinformatics and provide a valuable toolset for genetic analysis.
 This project not only serves as a technical portfolio piece but also highlights an understanding of how bioinformatics methods can be applied to solve real-world biological problems.

 ### Installation